jeremiah-shaulov/deno_php_world/README.md

 This module extends Deno world with PHP, by running commandline PHP interpreter in the background.

-There are several possible reasons to use the `php_world`:
+There are several possible reasons to use `php_world`:

 1. If you have a large PHP application, and you wish to convert it to Javascript/Typescript, but it's impossible to achieve at once.
 In this case `php_world` allows you to start writing new code in Javascript/Typescript, and convert each part of the application later, as desired.
 2. If you want to benefit from PHP functionality or third-party PHP libraries/SDKs or database drivers.